2008 Nashbar Cyclocross/Fast Tourer

 Clamp: Dunno.

-Bag: Carradice Barley, supported by a Midlands rack.
+Saddle Bag: Carradice Barley, supported by a Midlands rack.
 This bag is really too small for a day trip, but it works well for stuffing in a few Powerbars and enough room for a jacket if it looks like rain.
 I’ve inserted a homemade plastic backing cut from a cat litter bucket to help it keep its shape.
+The side pockets are filled with some basic tools, some tire irons, a patch kit, and a spare tube.

 Wheels: The front is an Alex ACE19 rim, 32 spoke, with a Shimano 3N71 Dynohub.
 The rear is an Alex DC19 rim with Dimension hub.
 Both wheels are hand-me-downs from the LHT.
 The rear is spaced for 135mm, and the frame is supposed to be 130mm.
 After checking some reviews, I found a fairly common, but not strong “concern” that the spacing was more like 133mm and that road wheels had to be pinched into the frame.
 I didn’t bother to measure, but I just pulled the chainstays out ever so slightly and the wheel fit.
 It’s nice knowing that I can change around wheelsets for both this bike and the LHT.
-Both of these wheels are 28 spoke count, and the front is radial laced.
-I might try to build a dynamo into this one at some point.
+If this bike gets the use that I’m hoping for, I think a stronger rear wheel with a better hub would make sense.wpid-20140419_162231.jpg

 Pedals: MKS Lambda.
 Originally I had some cheap Dimension platforms, but after riding with the Lambdas (Grip Kings) on the LHT for so long, they just feel right.
 No clips for me!